Maurone7/NTA/README.md

 - **Auto-save** happens on every keystroke, so there's no Save button.

 # TO-DOs
-Implement drag and drop function that opens a new pane Implement function that allows user to change color of certain characters/patterns Fix search function
-Make "x" to close window more neat
+Implement function that allows user to change color of certain characters/patterns Make "x" to close window more neat
-Add option to make checklist with &checklist
 Allow insertion of 3d models (stl)
-Fix window resizing
 Add &subfigure
 Add the & commands to latex
-Allow bolding and italics with cmd+B and comd+I